educational

 Adult “creature play” is no longer just a niche novelty.
 There’s even a term for this kink: teratophilia, meaning sexual attraction to monsters.
 A heady mix of sensory novelty, curiosity about unfamiliar bodies and potential power dynamics has made lusting after and role-playing mythological creatures more widely accepted.
 The erotically captivating allure of otherworldly beings has even become prevalent across pop culture, from “True Blood” and “The Shape of Water” to Guillermo Del Toro’s “Frankenstein” and “monster boyfriend” romantasy literature trending on TikTok.

 This reframing of monsters as lovers instead of villains presents a wealth of opportunity.
-Let’s dig into how couples are incorporating creature play into their bedroom routines, and how brands and retailers can tap into that creativity — and turn creature play into a revenue generator for years to come.
+Let’s dig into how people are incorporating creature play into their bedroom routines, and how brands and retailers can tap into that creativity — and turn creature play into a revenue generator for years to come.

 By engaging with likely shoppers via streaming content, book launches, fan events, online and gaming communities, brands and retailers can access an existing identity landscape where people have already embraced their fantasy personas and are looking for tools to help express them.